-Keep in mind that once you are on the recall list you cannot be taken off it unless the procedures in the local agreement are followed to the letter!
+Keep in mind that once your name is on the recall list, it cannot be removed without following the procedures in the local agreement to the letter!
 Try to keep lines of communication open between you and the administration.

 TEACHERS' WORKING CONDITIONS